archangelstv/-Archangels-Prophecy-/README.md

 Articles

+Jesus has already returned to take the Rightous to the NEW EARTH.
+He will revel Himself when He is ready.
+For now  He watches This world die.

+The Government of America is very afraid as are most of it's people.
+This is because they know the truth. as are most of the people here.

 January 7, 2021

 They tried to explain to me what was going to happen but I simply did not understand what they ment and they thought the